tea2x/quantum-purse/README.md

 <img width="258" alt="header-right" src="https://github.com/user-attachments/assets/3a53afb8-2f38-43cd-866b-15ef603fa89e" />

+**Important:**
-**Important:** It takes 5-10 seconds to establish connections to other nodes.
-Another 10 - 40 seconds to fully sync a newly added account.
-Ensure your PEERS value is greater than 0 before creating your wallet for a smooth experience.
-If you don't, no worries.
+- It takes 5-10 seconds to establish connections to other nodes.
+- Another 10 - 40 seconds to fully sync a newly added account.
+- For a smooth experience, ensure your PEERS value is greater than 0 before creating your wallet.
+- If you don't? no worries.
 In such case you'd notice that sync percentage grows very slowly and may want to set `starting block` for each account manually after creating wallet successfully.

 ## Wallet recovery

 When you import your seed phrase into Quantum Purse, it automatically restores your wallets by generating child keys sequentially, starting from index 1.
 The recovery process continues until it encounters 10 consecutive empty accounts (i.e., accounts with no transaction history).
-At that point, the total number of recovered wallets will be equal to the highest index of a non-empty wallet.

 **Important:** Currently, recovering wallet on a newly setup Quantum Purse will result in only the first account being created because Light Client is too slow for this process.
 In such case, create accounts then set starting blocks manually!
 This will be improved in the next release.